-Sadly a narcissist will use their own children, there are lots of ways they do this as you might already know, they know how much those children mean to you.
+Sadly, a narcissist will use their own children, and there are lots of ways they do this.
+As you might already know, they know how much those children mean to you.
 So they’ll happily use them to manipulate you, to hurt you and upset you any way they can.
 Which also hurts the children.
-First learn not let the narcissist know it has bothered you, they know the children are what you will most passionately stick up for and defend, why they play these hideous games with their own children, and it’s extremely hard at first not to react, they might up their games when they don’t get reactions from you.
+First, learn not to let the narcissist know it has bothered you.
+They know the children are what you will most passionately stick up for and defend, why they play these hideous games with their own children, and it’s extremely hard at first not to react.
+They might up their games when they don’t get reactions from you.
 They may find someone else to hurt.
-Stick with no reaction it gets easier once we understand that’s all they want and start to focus less on them and their games, and focus more on ourselves and our children.
+Stick with no reaction.
+It gets easier once we understand that’s all they want and start to focus less on them and their games and focus more on ourselves and our children.

 Why does a narcissist have children?

 Narcissists like to repackage their trauma and shame as a false dreams.